premiscale/pass-operator/README.md

 This operator requires the following items to start successfully.

-- a private GPG key to decrypt the encrypted `pass` secrets
+- a private GPG key to decrypt the secrets
-- a local password store
+- a local password store (on your local machine)
 - a git repository populated by the local password store
 - a private SSH key to clone the Git repository